ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/port-channels.md

 purposes.
 The section provides information about discovered channels and their members, alongside current rates and balancing ratios.

-As an example, let's have a look at the **Member status table**.
+As an example, let's take a look at the **Member status table**.

-IP Fabric has a lot of predefined intent rules.
+IP Fabric has many predefined intent rules.
 In our particular case, port channels are colored green if everything is OK, and another color is used when some malfunctions are detected.

 ![Port-Channel Members State](port-channels/port-channel_members_state.png)